-A slight detour from Android, and software in general.
-“Our” normally scheduled programming will resume shortly.
+A slight detour – regularly scheduled programming will resume shortly.
 But I do think the issues discussed below have ramifications for the tech world, too.

 No article has been shared with me more this year than the pseudonymous David Wong’s “6 Harsh Truths That Will Make You A Better Person” entry for Cracked.
 It is exactly what it sounds like: a list, written in an aggressive “face-the-facts” voice, of “truths” that apparently improve your worth as a human being (hard to know if its reference to the Four Noble Truths is intentional or coincidence, though I’m guessing the latter in light of the author’s literary and cultural carelessness).
 Friends have posted this to Facebook or in chats in a “no-comment-needed” way suggestive of the article having some incredible worth of its own, as a final word on the way “the world” is.
 But…

 Jason Pargin (Wong’s real name) traffics in broad terms like “the world” and is seemingly in the objective reality camp (or at least a version watered down by too much testosterone and impatience).
 Whatever, he still struggles to define “the world” and accordingly cannot derive clear truths from it.
 The assumption appears to be that all persons experience the same reality, a state of affairs that I think does not hold even for individuals who occupy the same culture, let alone persons separated by thousands of miles and linguistic barriers.